 All GAP grant work plans must include Program Capacity Indicators.
 When identifying fundable GAP activities, the program capacity building indicators in Appendix 1 of the GAP Guidance will be added to the "Component" section of the GAP Online work plan.
 Applicants will insert the Capacity Indicator language in the "Measures" box of the appropriate Component.
 Capacity Indicators are a useful resource because they provide specific examples of milestones that GAP-funded activities, or a combination of activities, could support toward building environmental program capacity, consistent with EPA's environmental protection programs.
-These indicators offer a non-exclusive menu of choices organized by category of environmental program development.
-There is not just one pathway to follow for building environmental program capacity, and as such there are many indicators that can be used to assess and measure progress in the capacity building process.
+These indicators offer a non-exclusive menu of choices organized by category of environmental program capacity, and as such there are many indicators that can be used to assess and measure progress in the capacity building process.
 Tribes should contact their EPA Project Officer for further information.